The wildfire danger in the Peace River Forest Area is MODERATE.

 PROVINCIAL WILDFIRE UPDATE

-There are currently 10 wildfires in the Forest Protection Area (FPA) of Alberta.
-One of these wildfires is being held, seven are under control and two have been turned over to the responsible party.
+There are currently seven wildfires in the Forest Protection Area (FPA) of Alberta.
+Four are under control and three have been turned over to the responsible party.

 DOWNLOAD OUR NEW APP